 - It offers buyer and seller protection, which adds a layer of security.

-For freelancers and business owners, PayPal is an excellent choice if your clients are primarily based in countries where it’s heavily used, like the U.S., U.K., and Australia.
+For freelancers and business owners, PayPal is an excellent choice if your clients are primarily based in countries where it’s widely used, such as the U.S., U.K., and Australia.

 However, the fees can add up quickly, especially for international transfers or currency conversions.